andie-andrews/programming_basics/README.md

 3. Click 'Load BC Jupyter Lab in a new window', then start your Vocareum environment
 4. Once the Jupyter lab interface has loaded, upload the notebook file by clicking the 'Upload Files' icon at the top of the file browser (looks like a arrow pointing up from a horizontal line)
 5. Click on the notebook in the file browser to open the notebook
+6. You can now:
+   - Read through the markdown cells (text sections)
+   - Run code cells by clicking the **▶️ Run** button next to each cell or pressing `Shift + Enter`
+   - Experiment with the code by making changes

 ### Option 2: Using GitHub Codespaces